There’s a strange satisfaction to be had when running in conditions that keep most people at home – be it early morning, or in the rain or cold.

 7. Warm up first.
 You should always warm up your muscles before exercise, but this is especially important in winter when it can take your body a little longer to get going.
 Run up and down the stairs, skip or do some star jumps or push-ups…anything to get the flood flowing and the body warmed up.

 8. Hydrate.
 Although we don't normally associate dehydration with winter, it’s just as important to drink fluids in winter as in summer — especially when you're working out.
 Make sure you sip water regularly.

 9. Start into the wind.
 Some runners prefer to start their winter run facing into the wind rather than at the end, when they're sweaty and could get chilled.

 10. Carry your mobile and enough money for cab fare.
-It's always good to be prepared, just in case.
+This is especially important on your longer runs.
+In case on injury, dehydration or other emergencies, it's always good to be prepared.